GFAJ-1

 GFAJ-1 is a strain of rod-shaped bacteria in the family Halomonadaceae.
 It is an extremophile that was isolated from the hypersaline and alkaline Mono Lake in eastern California by geobiologist Felisa Wolfe-Simon, a NASA research fellow in residence at the US Geological Survey.
 In a 2010 Science journal publication, the authors claimed that the microbe, when starved of phosphorus, is capable of substituting arsenic for a small percentage of its phosphorus to sustain its growth.
 Immediately after publication, other microbiologists and biochemists expressed doubt about this claim, which was robustly criticized in the scientific community.
 Subsequent independent studies published in 2012 found no detectable arsenate in the DNA of GFAJ-1, refuted the claim, and demonstrated that GFAJ-1 is simply an arsenate-resistant, phosphate-dependent organism.
+The paper was retracted by the Science journal in 2025.

 Discovery

 The GFAJ-1 bacterium was discovered by geomicrobiologist Felisa Wolfe-Simon, a NASA astrobiology fellow in residence at the US Geological Survey in Menlo Park, California.
 GFAJ stands for "Give Felisa a Job".
 The organism was isolated and cultured beginning in 2009 from samples she and her colleagues collected from sediments at the bottom of Mono Lake, California, U.S.A.
 Mono Lake is hypersaline (about 90 grams/liter) and highly alkaline (pH 9.8).
 It also has one of the highest natural concentrations of arsenic in the world (200 μM).
 The discovery was widely publicized on 2 December 2010.